Mansi-Chauhan/DrinkFinder/README.md

-# Getting Started with Create React App
+# Getting Started with Drink Finder App

-An Application to find Cocktails/Drinks
+Drink Finder is an Application to find Cocktails/Drinks using multiple filters such as:
-- Filter Available for:
+    - Coktail Name
     - Ingredients
     - Category
     - Glass